 No Cop On Every Corner and No More Blah, Blah, Blah

-I might add that it is not my job to patrol the streets and point out the problem areas to you.
+However, it is not my job to patrol the streets and point out the problem neighbourhoods to you.
 In fact, I would be shocked if the RCMP did not know those areas already.

-This is about RCMP having the funding needed to form an effective drug intelligence unit, find out where the mid to high level drug dealers are residing and kicking in their doors and arresting them.
-When they are gone, the street users will go with them, Mayor Young won’t need any “private security” and the city won’t need to be talking to us about “feelings”.
+So, this is about RCMP having the funding needed to form an effective drug intelligence unit.
+It needs to find out where the mid to high level drug dealers are residing.
+Then it needs to kick in their doors and arrest them.

-1. Speak with RCMP, letting them know that you want a solution to this problem and asking them exactly what budget they require.
-Don’t ask for a “scrape by ” budget, but instead for an “in an ideal world” budget, or at the very least something in between.
+1. Speak with RCMP.
+Let them know that you want a solution to this problem.
+Ask them exactly what budget they require.
+Don’t ask for a “scrape by ” budget.
+Instead, ask for an “in an ideal world” budget, or at the very least something in between.

 2. Provide RCMP with the requested budget so it can have the needed tools and resources.